Bayside in Everett in Snohomish County, Washington — The American West (Northwest)

 The Everett Massacre

 Location.
 47° 58.765′ N, 122° 13.02′ W. Marker is in Everett, Washington, in Snohomish County.
 It is in Bayside.
-Marker is at the intersection of Hewitt Avenue and Federal Avenue, on the right when traveling south on Hewitt Avenue.
+It is at the intersection of Hewitt Avenue and Federal Avenue, on the right when traveling south on Hewitt Avenue.
 Touch for map.
 Marker is at or near this postal address: 1001 Hewitt Avenue, Everett WA 98201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Everett War Memorial (approx. half a mile away); Rucker Hill Park (approx. half a mile away); First Presbyterian Church (approx. half a mile away); Medal of Honor Memorial (approx. half a mile away); Snohomish County Gold Star Memorial (approx. half a mile away); 09.11.2001 (approx. half a mile away); Fire Station No. 2 (approx. 0.6 miles away); Library Ladies (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Everett War Memorial (approx. half a mile away); Rucker Hill Park (approx. half a mile away); First Presbyterian Church (approx. half a mile away); Medal of Honor Memorial (approx. half a mile away); Snohomish County Gold Star Memorial (approx. half a mile away); 09.11.2001 (approx. half a mile away); Fire Station No. 2 (approx. 0.6 miles away); Library Ladies (approx. 0.6 miles away).
 Touch for a list and map of all markers in Everett.

 Also see . . .
 Everett massacre (Wikipedia).